 Potential impact mechanisms on fish are related to minor and major oil spill.
-Note that eggs and larvae are assessed as part of plankton.

 Based on the assessed impact to the water quality (section 7.2.2) and the sediment type and quality (section 7.2.3) a minor oil spill is assested to have a limited impact on the fish communities.
 The impact of a minor oil spill is confined to impacts on individuals, and not populations The intensity of the impact is assessed to be small with a regional extent and a short/medium-term duration.
 Overall, the impact on fish from a minor oil spill is assessed to be of minor negative significance.